Helping leaders to accelerate & sustain performance

 Pitstop engages and energizes teams around ‘the way we work'.
 That is essential for two reasons – only those who are closest to the work can effectively optimize it and for it to succeed they must be the primary benefits of any improvements made.

-There is a de facto efficiency drive underway within most organizations as executives are expected to ‘do more with less’.
+There is a de facto efficiency drive underway within most organizations as leaders are expected to ‘do more with less’.
 While there is an immediate short term uplift from cuts and consolidation, the longer term benefits are less certain.

 Meanwhile, a key source of sustained productivity and efficiency gains is being overlooked.
 Ways of Working can deliver efficiencies of 5% to 15%.
 This is particularly important given the shifts in hybrid working, performance paranoia and quiet quitting.

-The traditional levers of performance are coming up short when it comes to optimizing productivity in the executive suite.
+The traditional levers of performance are coming up short when it comes to optimizing productivity in the leader suite.
 Take for example productivity tracking and traditional performance improvement programs.
 The challenge is that these are founded in an out of date set of assumptions regarding the workforce, the work to be done, the workplace and they way we work.

 Take productivity tracking software for example.
 Why settle for tracking somebody’s productivity? asks one of our coaching partners.
 ‘Surely, what you want to do is boost it!!
 The problem is that productivity tracking something you do to somebody, optimizing ways of working is something you do with somebody, indeed with a team.
 However, while one just gives you data, the other gives you results!’